howdyai/botkit-storage-redis/README.md

 You can pass any options that are allowed by [node-redis](https://github.com/NodeRedis/node_redis).

 Additionally you can pass a `namespace` property which is used to namespace keys in Redis. `namespace` defaults to `botkit:store`.

+You can also pass a `methods` property which is an array of additional custom methods you want to add.
+The default methods are `teams`, `users`, and `channels`.